rjvmohite/india-at-olympics/ReadMe.md

 ![india-compared-to-world](plots/india-world-comparison.png "india-compared-to-world")
+It is evident that India's performance is not even comparable to those in the top 10 at the Olympics.

 ## India's performance over the years
 This is how India has performed over the years at the Olympics.
 As we can see, it has been highly inconsistent throughout, with a peak of medals in the middle of the 20th century and then waning off to lower numbers.